Get in Touch with Alan

 The only thing that matches Alan’s speed as an athlete is his passion and kindness.
 Seen roaring across the finish line in victory on the track, off it he is beyond approachable, connecting with fans and athletes, making the world of elite racing accessible for the masses who marvel such superhuman miler speed.

-Alan Breaks the HS Record at the 2001 Prefontaine Classic
+Alan Breaks the High School Record at the 2001 Prefontaine Classic

 University of Michigan